gsa-gvpt/gvpt-methods/CI_intro/README.md

 ## Materials

-The slides are available[here](https://github.com/gsa-gvpt/gvpt-methods/tree/master/CI_intro/intro_to_causal_inference.pdf).
+The slides are available [here](https://github.com/gsa-gvpt/gvpt-methods/tree/master/CI_intro/intro_to_causal_inference.pdf).
 A tex version of the file with additional notes is available in the same directory.

 References to some relevant literature can be found at the end of the presentation.